tapyu/awesome-embedded-ai-dsp-projects/contributing.md

-## Rules adding an item to the Awesome Embedded Systems for DSP and AI list:
+## Rules adding an item list to the Awesome Embedded Systems for DSP and AI:

 This list focuses **exclusively** on project tutorials for embedding system projects that use knowledge of DSP and AI to solve problems.